justingill/Data-Portfolio/README.md

 # Data Portfolio
 This is my official data portfolio repository, included inside is various projects I have completed for self teaching purposes to further my knowledge in the field of Data Science.
-The projects are made using Jupyter Notebooks and commented using Markdown.
+The projects are listed below sorted top to bottom by most recent project.
+I hope you enjoy my work and find my projects to be clear, useful and informative.

 ## Content
 - [Fitness Tracker Web Application](https://github.com/justingill/Resume-Portfolio/blob/master/Fitness%20Web%20Application/Fitness_Tracker.py): This web application is designed to create an up-to-date dashboard tracking an individual’s weight lifting progress over time.
 By using the Dash framework, we create a GUI that saves various user inputs which update a database.
 We also implement various interactive features including, Plotly graphs and data tables to allow the user to explore their data with more depth.